 MIDI has also dramatically changed the sound, technology, and production habits of the professional recording studio.
 Before MIDI and the concept of the home project studio, the recording studio was one of the only production environments that allowed an artist or composer to combine instruments and sound textures into a final recorded product.
 With the advent of MIDI, electronic musicians were given the tools to record, overdub, mix, and play back their performances in a working environment that loosely resembles the multitrack recording process.
-Once MIDI has been mastered, its repeatability and edit control offer production challenges and possibilities that can stretch beyond the capabilities and cost-effectiveness of the traditional multitrack recording environment.
-When combined with digital audio workstations (DAWs) and modern-day recording technology, much of the music production process can be preplanned and rehearsed before you step into the studio. ...
+Once MIDI has been mastered, its repeatability and edit control offer production challenges and possibilities that can stretch beyond the capabilities and cost-effectiveness of the traditional multitrack recording technology, much of the music production process can be preplanned and rehearsed before you step into the studio. ...
 In fact, recorded tracks are often laid down before they ever see the hallowed halls of the professional studio (if they see them at all).
 In business jargon, this luxury has reduced the number of billable hours to a cost-effective minimum.